GaramondOnBase/Garamond-Everywhere/readme.md

 This Chrome extension replaces the font on all web pages with the beautiful **EB Garamond**.
 Bring style and history to the web, one page at a time!

 This project is copypasta of [r4topunk](https://warpcast.com/r4topunk/0x1036d6cd)'s [code](https://github.com/r4topunk/comic-sans-everywhere).
-The above project is a remix from [jtgi](https://warpcast.com/jtgi/0xdf3c8658)'s code.
+That project is a remix from [jtgi](https://warpcast.com/jtgi/0xdf3c8658)'s code.

 ## Features